5 An Example SimPy Model

 print (self.results_df)

-5.5 Trial Class
+5.5 Trial class

 # Class representing a Trial for our simulation - a batch of simulation runs.